 Undo and redo

-After toggling on Enable Undo and running the tool, evaluate the results to determine if you want to keep the changes made to the input data.
+After turning on Enable Undo and running the tool, evaluate the results to determine whether you want to keep the changes made to the input data.
 A banner is added near the top of the Geoprocessing pane to indicate the pending edits.
 To help you evaluate and visualize the changes made to the data, the banner includes controls to Undo and Redo the changes made by the tool.

 Save or discard changes